Women in Bletchley Park: Recruitment of women

 Women in World War II worked in many places that previously had been largely confined to men, such as industry and the military.
-Bletchley Park was unusual because the women there worked on demanding intellectual labour.
-One of the few directly comparable scenarios during the conflict was that American women recruited to do artillery ballistics calculations and program computers.
+Bletchley Park was unusual because the women there worked on demanding intellectual tasks.
+One of the few directly comparable scenarios during the conflict was that American women were recruited to perform artillery ballistics calculations and to program computers.
 These women "computers" used a differential analyzer in the basement of the Moore School of Electrical Engineering to speed up their calculations, though the machine required a mechanic to be totally accurate and the women often rechecked the calculations by hand.

 Selected women

 This section tells the stories of a few selected women who worked in Bletchley Park.

 Mavis Batey

-Mavis Lilian Lever was born on 5 May 1921 in Dulwich to her seamstress mother and postal worker father.
+Mavis Lilian Batey (née Lever) was born on 5 May 1921 in Dulwich to her seamstress mother and postal worker father.
 She was brought up in Norbury and went to Coloma Convent Girls' School in Croydon.
 She was studying German at University College, London at the outbreak of World War II, concentrating on the German romantics in particular.

 Initially employed to check the personal columns of The Times for coded spy messages, in 1940 she was recruited to work as a codebreaker at Bletchley Park.
 She worked as an assistant to Dilly Knox, and was closely involved in the decryption effort before the Battle of Matapan.
 According to The Daily Telegraph, she became so familiar with the styles of individual enemy operators that she could determine that two of them had a girlfriend called Rosa and this insight allowed her to develop a successful technique.

-In December 1941 she broke a message between Belgrade and Berlin that enabled Dilly Knox's team to work out the wiring of the Abwehr Enigma, an Enigma machine previously thought to be unbreakable.
-While at Bletchley Park she met Keith Batey, a mathematician and fellow codebreaker whom she married in 1942.
+In December 1941, she broke a message between Belgrade and Berlin that enabled Dilly Knox's team to work out the wiring of the Abwehr Enigma, an Enigma machine previously thought to be unbreakable.
+While at Bletchley Park, she met Keith Batey, a mathematician and fellow codebreaker whom she married in 1942.